jaspreetarora04/Smart-IOT-Weather-Monitoring-System/README.md

 ⚙️OVERVIEW

 This project is an intelligent IoT-based weather monitoring system built using ESP32 and environmental sensors such as DHT22 (temperature & humidity) and BMP280 (pressure).
 The system collects real-time environmental data and send it over WiFi to cloud platforms for monitoring and analysis.
 Blynk IoT is used to create a live dashboard for real-time visualization and alerts, while ThingSpeak is used for storing data and analyzing trends through graphs.
-The circuit is validated using Wokwi simulation and designed using EasyEDA for real-world hardware implementation.---
+The circuit is validated using Wokwi simulation and designed using EasyEDA for real-world hardware implementation.

 ---

 ⚙️FEATURES
 * 🌡️ Real-time monitoring of temperature, humidity, and pressure